 How do I start therapy?

 It’s simple!
-Contact the clinic at 806-429-8088 or you may also book your initial consultation online from our website here.
+Three easy ways are available to make the process easy for you.
+Contact the clinic at 806-429-8088, click here to choose a time for our intake coordinator to call you, or you may also book your initial consultation online from our website here.
 We are proud to be a paperless office, so most of the paperwork necessary for the first appointment can be completed on the Client Portal, a link to which will be emailed to you upon scheduling your first appointment.
 You also can download the initial consultation packet here and bring the documents with you to your first scheduled appointment.
 Please have your insurance information handy at that time.